MegaRockLabs/cw-tba/README.md

 - On-Chain Identity: Transform your NFT into a comprehensive on-chain identity capable of performing a wide range of on-chain actions.
 - Package delivery: When you sell your NFT, you will also transfer ownership of it's entire inventory to the new owner

-## Business Model

-The business model around TBA is centered on the creation of a TBA account.
-When users initialize the account creation function, they are required to pay a creation fee.
-This creation fee serves as the sole revenue stream for the platform.
-As adoption and the number of users grow, this model scales accordingly, generating more revenue with increased platform use.
-Given that the application supports multiple blockchain networks, the same revenue model can be applied on a per-chain basis, ensuring consistent income across different ecosystems.

 --

 Token Bound Accounts bring a new level of autonomy and customisation to your digital presence.
 Embrace the future of on-chain identity and asset management with TBAs